-Forced Air Systems
+HVAC Forced Air Systems

 Forced air systems are those that use air to distribute the heat throughout the building.
 The system uses a series of ducts to carry the heated air to vents placed in individual rooms or other areas of your home.
 A thermostat activates or deactivates the system to maintain a desired, preset temperature.
 If the temperature drops below the setting, the thermostat activates the system until reaching the temperature, at which point it deactivates the system.
 The difference between most forced air delivery systems is the method used to heat the air.
 The most common types are gas or electric furnaces, heat pumps and central air conditioning systems utilizing electrical resistance heating elements.

-Advantages Forced Air Systems
+Advantages of Forced Air Systems

-- Easily replace old or worn systems by utilizing existing ductwork.
+Easily replace old or worn systems by utilizing existing ductwork.

-- Provides fast, efficient heating at the touch of a button.
+Provides fast, efficient heating at the touch of a button.

-- Maintains even heating throughout the home.
+Maintains even heating throughout the home.

-- Maintains air quality by filtering the air before it is distributed throughout the home.
+Maintains air quality by filtering the air before it is distributed throughout the home.

-Disadvantages Forced Air Systems
+Disadvantages of Forced Air Systems

-- Requires periodic maintenance to maintain efficiency and performance.
+Requires periodic maintenance to maintain efficiency and performance.

-- Replacing filters and periodic duct cleaning are required to prevent the distribution of dust and debris throughout the home.
+Replacing filters and periodic duct cleaning are required to prevent the distribution of dust and debris throughout the home.

 Produces more noise when compared to radiant heating systems.

 A boiler generates hot water or steam to power baseboard, radiant or radiator heating.
 Today’s newer models are very different from their cumbersome predecessors.
 Small, compact and energy efficient versions are available that offer low maintenance and no drop off when it comes to performance.
 Natural gas, propane, oil and electricity are types of fuels used by boiler systems to convert water into steam.
 Old, inefficient boilers or coal burners that were switched or retrofitted to burn oil or gas are likely candidates for upgrading to a new, high-efficiency boiler.

-Advantages of Boilers
+Advantages of Home Boilers

-- High-efficiency boilers use a direct vent system, which means their exhaust gas and combustion air circulate through the wall to the outside, eliminating chimney requirements.
+High-efficiency boilers use a direct vent system, which means their exhaust gas and combustion air circulate through the wall to the outside, eliminating chimney requirements.

-- The combustion chamber of newer systems is sealed, preventing any exhaust or gases from entering your home.
+The combustion chamber of newer systems is sealed, preventing any exhaust or gases from entering your home.

-Disadvantages of Boilers
+Disadvantages of Home Boilers

-- Replacing or installing a new boiler can be expensive.
+Replacing or installing a new boiler can be expensive.

-- As with older boilers, maintenance costs for new systems are typically high.
+As with older boilers, maintenance costs for new systems are typically high.

-- Retrofitting a new boiler to an old system can be difficult as problems with pipe size and water flow can limit its efficiency.
+Retrofitting a new boiler to an old system can be difficult as problems with pipe size and water flow can limit its efficiency.

-In-floor or Underfloor Heating
+In-floor or Under-floor Heating

 A newer system gaining in popularity and used to generate heat more efficiently is an in-floor or underfloor heating system.
 These systems are often powered by steam, oil, gas, electric and even solar.
 The system involves a series of tubes or cables placed under the finished flooring.